pydio/pydio-doc-admin-guide/1_installation_guides/07_run_behind_a_proxy.md

 CustomLog ${APACHE_LOG_DIR}/access-ssl.log combined
 </VirtualHost>
 ```

-> For this example my proxy is running on `192.168.0.176`, while my cells is running on another server `192.168.0.172:8080` .
+> For this example my proxy is running on `192.168.0.176`, while my cells is running on another server `192.168.0.172` under the port `8080` .

 Please note:

-- The AllowEncodedSlashes On that may be necessary if not activated globally in apache (to call APIs like /a/meta/bulk/path%2F%to%2Ffolder
+- The **AllowEncodedSlashes** On that may be necessary if not activated globally in apache (to call APIs like /a/meta/bulk/path%2F%to%2Ffolder

 - When I configure Cells, even on another port, I actually **make sure to bind it directly to the cells.example.com** as well (like Apache).
 This is necessary for the presigned URL used with S3 API for uploads and downloads (they used signed headers and a mismatch between received Host headers may break the signature).
 Another option is to still bind Cells using a local IP, then in the Admin Settings, under Configs Backend, use the field “Replace Host Header for S3 Signature” and use the internal IP here.

 ## Using [Caddy](https://caddyserver.com) as a reverse proxy